 Tickets for Chateau de Chillon near Montreux

-Tickets for Chateau de Chillon are sold only at the draw bridge leading to the island-based castle – a new visitor center should open by mid-2020.
+Tickets for Chateau de Chillon are sold online or at the draw bridge leading to the island-based castle – a new visitor center should open by mid-2020.
 Admission for adults is CHF12.50 and CHF6 for children aged 6 to 16.
 Family tickets are CHF29 for a couple with own children under 16.
 The Swiss Museum Pass is accepted.

 Chateau de Chillon is a great family-friendly destination and a great castle to visit in any weather.
 It is very popular with travelers in the Lake Geneva region as well as skiers holidaying in the Alps.
 Transportation to Chateau de Chillon Castle is very easy whether using public transportation (boats, trains, or buses) or by private car.